Applying: What's Involved?

 - Demonstrated training in college-level calculus, probability, and statistics

-The blended/accelerated SCM program provides an alternative pathway to a supply chain management master's degree to non-traditional students, including those who may not have a professional or academic background in supply chain areas, and those who are unable to relocate to Cambridge for a full academic year.
+The SCM blended (SCMb) program option provides an alternative pathway to a supply chain management master's degree to non-traditional students, including those who may not have a professional or academic background in supply chain areas, and those who are unable to relocate to Cambridge for a full academic year.

 Applicants to the SCMb program must have earned the MITx MicroMasters® Program in Supply Chain Management before submitting a completed application to the master's program.